 just kidding piupiu

 Just Kidding piupiu are made from pure cotton fabric.
 It is printed in Auckland with our unique design which incorporates the horizontal black markings of a traditional piupiu and fine cutting guidelines.
-This piupiu fabric can be made into garments that fit any size, from dolls and babies, to the most 'traditionally' built.
+This piupiu fabric can be made into garments that fit any size, from babies to the most 'traditionally' built.

 how our piupiu are made

 Once sewn, a piupiu is completed by cutting along the printed vertical lines then pulling each strip so the cotton knit curls, resembling the dried flax strands of a traditional piupiu.

 cutting your own piupiu